Speicherstadt

 Opening hours:

-In the coffee show roastery, you can enjoy a delicious coffee with a tasty piece of homemade cake, look over the roasters’ shoulders or find out about rare coffees.
-To get a perfect coffee in the cup requires a multitude of human influences.
+In the coffee show roastery you can consume a delightful coffee with a delicious piece of homemade cake, look over the roasters’ shoulder or learn about rare coffees.
+To get a perfect coffee in the cup, a multitude of human influences are needed.
 All steps require a lot of care, experience and passion.
 In a rustic ambience, you can get an idea of how interesting the product “coffee” is.
-The operators produce their own coffee and also sell it on site.
+The operators produce themselves and also sell locally.

-In the only vaulted cellar in the Speicherstadt, hundreds of objects from the Burg Collection have created a world where you can learn all about the prima donna of useful plants.
-Coffee is the favourite drink of Germans and many other nations.
-Take a journey from its cultivation all over the world to the Hanseatic trade office and the shop from grandma’s time.
-Discover the different ways of preparing coffee and enjoy good, traditionally roasted coffee.
+In the only vaulted cellar in the Speicherstadt, hundreds of objects from the Burg Collection have created a world where you can learn all about the prima donna of crops.
+Coffee is the favorite drink of Germans and many other nations.
+Take a journey from cultivation all over the world to the Hanseatic trade office and the store from grandma’s time.
+Discover the different preparation methods and enjoy good, traditionally roasted coffee.

-In the only vaulted cellar in the Speicherstadt, hundreds of objects from the Burg Collection have created a world where you can learn all about the prima donna of useful plants.
-Coffee is the favourite drink of Germans and many other nations.
-Take a journey from the cultivation of coffee all over the world to the Hanseatic trade office and the shop from grandma’s time.
-Discover the different ways of preparing coffee and enjoy good, traditionally roasted coffee.
+In the only vaulted cellar in the Speicherstadt, hundreds of objects from the Burg Collection have created a world where you can learn all about the prima donna of crops.
+Coffee is the favorite drink of Germans and many other nations.
+Take a journey from cultivation all over the world to the Hanseatic trade office and the store from grandma’s time.
+Discover the different preparation methods and enjoy good, traditionally roasted coffee.

 Start your journey with the legend of the discovery of coffee.
-Learn how much manual work goes into growing, harvesting and processing the coveted beans.
-Tools and machines, roasters and mills, filters and pots, advertisements and curiosities, crockery and furniture convey the diversity that the subject of coffee offers.
+Learn how much manual labor goes into growing, harvesting and processing the coveted beans.
+Tools and machines, roasters and grinders, filters and pots, advertising and curiosities, tableware and furniture convey the diversity that the subject of coffee offers.

-Even coffee experts and collectors will enjoy marvelling at old advertisements and publicity of various coffee brands from the last 100 years.
+Even coffee experts and collectors have their special pleasure when you marvel at old advertisements and publicity of various coffee brands from the last 100 years.

 Hamburg, Speicherstadt, Illumination Block V und X